grovdata/NSURL-ResourceUtils/README.md

 Note
 ================================

-The class relies on the DEBUG flag to be set for debug builds.
+The method relies on the DEBUG flag to be set for debug builds.
+If DEBUG is not set, it will use "Release.plist" instead.
+Of course, you can modify this to your own needs.

 Copyright
 --------------------------------